Electoral system: Development of new systems

 Jean-Charles de Borda proposed the Borda count in 1770 as a method for electing members to the French Academy of Sciences.
 His method was opposed by the Marquis de Condorcet, who proposed instead the method of pairwise comparison that he had devised.
 Implementations of this method are known as Condorcet methods.
 He also wrote about the Condorcet paradox, which he called the intransitivity of majority preferences.
 However, recent research has shown that the philosopher Ramon Llull devised both the Borda count and a pairwise method that satisfied the Condorcet criterion in the 13th century.
 The manuscripts in which he described these methods had been lost to history until they were rediscovered in 2001.

 Later in the 18th century, apportionment methods came to prominence due to the United States Constitution, which mandated that seats in the United States House of Representatives had to be allocated among the states proportionally to their population, but did not specify how to do so.
 A variety of methods were proposed by statesmen such as Alexander Hamilton, Thomas Jefferson, and Daniel Webster.
 Some of the apportionment methods devised in the United States were in a sense rediscovered in Europe in the 19th century, as seat allocation methods for the newly proposed method of party-list proportional representation.
-The result is that many apportionment methods have two names; Jefferson's method is equivalent to the D'Hondt method, as is Webster's method to the Sainte-Laguë method, while Hamilton's method is identical to the Hare largest remainder method.
+The result is that many apportionment methods have two names; Jefferson's method is equivalent to the D'Hondt method, Webster's method is the Sainte-Laguë method, and Hamilton's method is identical to the Hare largest remainder method.

-The single transferable vote (STV) method was devised by Carl Andræ in Denmark in 1855 and in the United Kingdom by Thomas Hare in 1857.
-STV elections were first held in Denmark in 1856, and in Tasmania in 1896 after its use was promoted by Andrew Inglis Clark.
-Over the course of the 20th century, STV was subsequently adopted by Ireland and Malta for their national elections, in Australia for their Senate elections, as well as by many municipal elections around the world.
+The single transferable vote (STV) election system was devised by Carl Andræ in Denmark in 1855 and in the United Kingdom by Thomas Hare in 1857.
+STV elections were first held in Denmark in 1856.
+An STV variant (under the name Hare-Clark) in Tasmania was adopted temporarily in 1896 after its use was promoted by Andrew Inglis Clark.
+Over the course of the 20th century, STV was subsequently adopted by Ireland and Malta for their national elections, in Australia for Senate elections and state elections, as well as by many municipalities around the world.

-Party-list proportional representation began to be used to elect European legislatures in the early 20th century, with Belgium the first to implement it for its 1900 general elections.
+Party-list proportional representation began to be used to elect European legislatures in the early 20th century, starting in Switzerland, with Belgium the first to implement it at the national level for its 1900 general elections.
 Since then, proportional and semi-proportional methods have come to be used in almost all democratic countries, with most exceptions being former British and French colonies.